WesamAlmasri/reading-notes/class-01.md

 ![javascript image](http://crowdforthink.com/assets/uploads/blogs/d432ce51653c4558fc49e6f6ba3ca0c0.jpg)

-The javascript makes web pages more interactive by:
+The JavaScript makes web pages more interactive by:

-1. Acess content: You can use JavaScript to select any element, attribute, or tex t from an HTML page.
+1. Access content: You can use JavaScript to select any element, attribute, or text from an HTML page.
-2. Modify content: You can use JavaScript to add elements, attributes, and tex t to the page, or remove them.
+2. Modify content: You can use JavaScript to add elements, attributes, and text to the page, or remove them.
-3. Programe rules: You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page.
+3. Program rules: You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page.
 4. React to events: You can specify that a script should run when a specific event has occurred.
 5. JavaScript can reload the content of page without reload the page itself and filter data.

-## The ABC of prgramming
+## The ABC of programming

 There is some key concepts in computer programming that is important to be familiar with.